oracle/oci-utils/doc/oci_api.md

  * oci_utils.oci_api.DIRECT = use the OCI SDK config file
  * oci_utils.oci_api.PROXY = use a designated user's config files; the user is defined in the OCI config files and defaults to 'opc'
  * oci_utils.oci_api.IP = use instance principals

-To achieve thread safety, oci-utils makes OCI SDK calls through the OCISession.sdk_call(client_func, *args, **kwargs) method, which uses locking to ensure that only one call is made at a time.
-If it cannot acquire the lock within a timeout (default 60sec) then an OCISDKError exception is raised.
-The set_sdk_call_timeout(timeout) method can be used to change the default timeout.
-A timeout value of 0 means wait forever.
-The timeout can be changed in configuration create a config file in /etc/oci-utils.conf.d that says:
-    [ocid]
-    sdk_lock_timeout = <number>

 The OCISession object allows you to list or find various OCI artifacts.